The Vaccination Debacle

 In 2010, Wakefield was stripped of his medical license by the General Medical Council of the UK because of his irresponsible research methods.
 As a result, The Lancet retracted the study published by Wakefield.
 In addition, a vast majority of the co-authors of the study withdrew their support of the findings.
 Credible organizations, such as the Center for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), American Academy of Pediatrics (AAP) and World Health Organization (WHO), have confirmed the relative safety of vaccine use.
 Unfortunately, Wakefield’s inaccurate findings were still able to sway masses of scientifically illiterate individuals through social media, documentaries and the advocacy of pop-culture icons such as Jim Carrey and Jenny McCarthy, both of whom virulently speak out against the use of the MMR vaccine.

 Then, somehow, this became a religious issue.
-Rabbi Shmuel Kamenetsky, the rosh yeshiva of the Talmudical Yeshiva of Philadelphia, and his wife, Temi, were persuaded that vaccines are extremely harmful to humans.
-Mrs. Kamenetsky publicly lectures against the use of vaccines.
+Rabbi Shmuel Kamenetsky, the rosh yeshiva of the Talmudical Yeshiva of Philadelphia, and his wife, Rebbetzin Temi Kamenetsky, were persuaded that vaccines are extremely harmful to humans.
+Rebbetzin Kamenetsky publicly lectures against the use of vaccines.
 In a 2014 exploration into anti-vaxxers, the Baltimore Jewish Times quotes Rabbi Kamenetsky, saying that “vaccinations [are] the problem.
 It’s a hoax… It is just 'big business'.”

 In 2015, Rabbi Kamenetsky turned his flawed beliefs into policy when he signed a letter prohibiting yeshivas from refusing admission to unvaccinated children.
-He signed the letter along with Rabbi Malkiel Kotler and Rabbi Matisyahu Salomon, two of the leading rabbis in Beth Medrash Govoha (BMG), the largest yeshiva in the US.
-The letter claimed that vaccine use is “unavoidably unsafe.”
-Although the letter never explicitly stated that getting immunized is forbidden according to Torah law, these statements have normalized this belief in parts of the ultra-Orthodox community in the U.S.
+Other prominent signatories included Rabbi Malkiel Kotler and Rabbi Matisyahu Salomon, two of the leading rabbis in Beth Medrash Govoha (BMG), the largest yeshiva in the U.S. The letter claimed that vaccine use is “unavoidably unsafe.”
+Although the letter never explicitly stated that getting immunized is forbidden according to Torah law, statements such as these by leading rabbinic authorities have normalized this belief in parts of the ultra-Orthodox community in the U.S.

 Unfortunately, this attitude led to the largest outbreak of measles in New York in the past few decades and my hometown, Monsey, has been at the center.
 According to the Ramapo Daily Voice, there have been at least 77 reported cases of measles in Rockland County (where Monsey is located) since September.
 There are a few dozen more cases confirmed within the Jewish communities of Lakewood and Brooklyn.
 This outbreak originated in Israel, where over 1,500 cases of measles have been reported and where a child died as a result of contracting measles.
 It spread to the U.S. through travelers from Israel and was then transmitted to children who were not immunized.